thestorme212/projectmap/readme.md

 - Complete the styling for the marker info window

-- Allow a user to search for stores in a zip code✅
+- Allow a user to search for stores in a zip code ✅

-- Add a beautiful transition on the hover of an individual store
+- Add a  transition on the hover of an individual store ✅

 **DONE**